yutannihilation/savvy/docs/design.md

 Ok(out.into())
 ```

-#### 2. `into()`
+#### 2. `try_into()`

 Another way is to use a Rust vector to store the results and convert it to an R
 object at the end the function.
+This is fallible because this too uses the
+fallible `new()`.

-Note that, while this is convenient, this might
+Note that, while this is convenient, this might not be good in terms of
-not be good in terms of efficiency in that this requires double size of memory.
+efficiency in that this requires double size of memory.

 ```no_run
 #[savvy]